ASA logo

 Dual Certification Tracks

-Counselor and healing-practitioner certifications are managed independently with separate standards, competencies, and review workflows.
+Counsellor and healing practitioner certifications are managed independently with separate standards, competencies, and review workflows.

 Positioning & Audience